JElchison/crypto-lab/README.md

 you@local-machine:~$ ./connect.sh
 ```

-At this point, you can treat ports 5001-5004 on your local machine as if they were on the lab server:
+At this point, you can treat ports 5001-5005 on your local machine as if they were on the lab server:

 * Lab part 1:  TCP port 5001
 * Lab part 2:  TCP port 5002
 * Lab part 3:  TCP port 5003
 * Lab part 4:  TCP port 5004
+* Lab part 5:  TCP port 5005

 To get started with part 1, simply visit http://localhost:5001/ in a browser on your local machine.